Emilio Estevez: Brat Pack years

 Estevez received much attention during the 1980s for being a member of the Brat Pack and was credited as the leader of the group of young actors.
-One of his first major roles was as Keith "Two-Bit" Mathews in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, where he shared the screen with an ensemble cast that included Tom Cruise, Matt Dillon, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
+One of his first major roles was as Keith "Two-Bit" Mathews in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, where he shared the screen with an ensemble cast that included Tom Cruise, Matt Dillon, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, Ralph Macchio and Patrick Swayze.
 Besides his roles in In the Custody of Strangers and The Outsiders, his credits include NBC-TV's thrillers Nightmares and Tex, the 1982 film version of another S.E.
 Hinton story.
 He bought the movie rights to a third Hinton book, That Was Then, This Is Now, and wrote the screenplay.
 His father predicted he would have to direct to feel the full extent of his talents, describing him as "an officer, not a soldier."

 After The Outsiders, Estevez appeared as the punk-rocker turned car-repossessor Otto Maddox in the film Repo Man before co-starring in The Breakfast Club and St. Elmo's Fire.
-Following the success of these back-to-back Brat Pack films, he starred in That Was Then, This Is Now (which he co-wrote), the horror film Maximum Overdrive (for which he was nominated for a Golden Raspberry Award), and the crime drama Wisdom (with fellow Brat Packer Demi Moore).
+Following the success of these back-to-back Brat Pack films, he starred in That Was Then...
+This Is Now (which he co-wrote), the horror film Maximum Overdrive (for which he was nominated for a Golden Raspberry Award for Worst Actor), and the crime drama Wisdom (with fellow Brat Packer Demi Moore).
 Estevez was originally cast in Platoon to be Private Chris Taylor but was forced to drop out after production was delayed for two years; the role eventually went to his younger brother Charlie Sheen.
 He went on to lead roles in the comedy/action film Stakeout and the westerns Young Guns and Young Guns II.

 1990–present

-In the early 1990s, Estevez directed, wrote, and starred with his brother Charlie in a comedy about garbagemen, Men at Work.
+In the early 1990s, Estevez directed, wrote and starred with his brother Charlie in a comedy about garbage men, Men at Work.
 Estevez later stated, "People come up to me on the street and say, Men at Work is the funniest movie I ever saw in my life.
 But, you know, I do have to question how many movies these people have seen."

-In 1992, he found the career longevity that escaped other Brat Packers by starring in The Mighty Ducks as Coach Gordon Bombay, a lawyer and former pee wee star and minor hockey prodigy looking to forget the past, forced into coaching a pee wee hockey team as a form of community service.
+In 1992, Estevez found the career longevity that escaped some other Brat Packers by starring in The Mighty Ducks as Coach Gordon Bombay, a lawyer and former pee wee star and minor hockey prodigy looking to forget the past, forced into coaching a pee wee hockey team as a form of community service.
 The film turned out to be one of Disney's most successful franchises.
 It was followed by two sequels.
-The following year Estevez starred in three films: the dark thriller Judgment Night, the spoof comedy Loaded Weapon 1 in which his brother Charlie Sheen has a cameo, and comedy/action film Another Stakeout, which was the sequel to his earlier film Stakeout.
+The following year Estevez starred in three films: the dark thriller Judgment Night, the spoof comedy Loaded Weapon 1 in which his brother Charlie Sheen has a cameo and comedy/action film Another Stakeout, which was the sequel to his earlier film Stakeout.